gdsbook/book/notebooks/05_choropleth.md

 Since we want to draw attention to the classes at the bottom of the scale, we use the reverse viridis (`viridis_r`) palette.
 Thus, Figure 9 shows in purple the areas not targeted by our hypothetical policy.

 The approach above is useful in that it is based on `mapclassify` and thus provides a unified interface shared with all the algorithms seen above.
-An alternative one involves using the `pandas.cut` method, which allows us to easily include a legend too:
+An alternative one involves using the `pandas.cut` method, which allows us to easily include a legend too in Figure 10:

 ```python caption="User-defined palette, `pandas` approach." tags=[]
 # Classify values specifying bins